Aratramba/sanity-plugin-media-library/README.md

 - Quick action: Double click an asset to trigger it's primary action
 - Customizable fields
   - Define custom fields for your assets (text, number, checkbox, textarea)
-- Customizable theme:
-  - Comes with a dark and light theme, both are fully customizable.

 ---